Roboramv2/Robotic-arm/theory.md

 # Theoretical work for the robotic arm
 ***

+## Ideas about 3 finger arm:
+Using foamboard casings for everything.
+String use is minimised, heavy cutdown on number of servos.
+Routing for strings broken at joints to facilitate bending.
+Similar to humanoid arm, two nema17 motors are used as base joints, one for 360 degree rotation and another for up down motion.

+Voltage divider is constucted in a similar fashion to my glove project, but this time it is made with much better materials and casings.
+Soldering for internal connections and hot glur for the casings and external wirings. two 220 ohm resistors in series for 440 ohms, and a 220 with a 330 for 550 ohms. divider can provide close to 5 volts in two ways, both useful for different scenarios:
+* From a 12 Volt source, if we use the voltage divider with the 440 ohm side grounded, we obtain 5.3 volts well within the operating range of sg90 motors.
+* From a 9 Volt source, if we use the voltage divider with the 550 ohm side grounded, we obtain exactly 5 volts, again in the operating range of the motors.

+We use the first mode for more than 4 motors (current capabilities higher in 12V battery).
+We use the second mode for less than 4 motors (9V battery current drawn is low).

+***
 ## Initial ideas for humanoid arm:
 * general points to build on:
     * internal wiring